HEaslea/SDE_Notes/OpenGL/OpenGL Coordinate Systems.md

 Think of the centre, the origin, particularly in view space, as being in the centre of your screen.
 Your thumb is the +x axis if you use the right hand pointing idea.

-OpenGL will switch which hand we use when it comes to NDC, which is fucking annoying.
+OpenGL will switch which hand we use when it comes to NDC, which is annoying.

 All we need for the view matrix:
 ```